Charlie Wills leverages connector skills to bridge interested donors with unlikely children’s nonprofits for millions of dollars in community impact.

 Charlie Wills

 A persistent pacesetter with unrelenting positivity.
 A volunteer with an unwillingness to let his big dreams slip.
-A guy whose board sometimes has to slow down his ravenous ambition.
+A guy whose board sometimes has to temper his herculean ambition.

 These are ways colleagues have described Charlie Wills, co-founder of 100 Men of Dane County and broker at Charlie Wills Team – Real Estate Partners in Madison, Wis., who inspired a group of friends to donate $2.3 million in grants to 26 nonprofits in six years.